Abanoubmedhatseif/Abanoubmedhatseif/README.md

 <h1>👨🏻‍💻 &nbsp;About Me:</h1> <br>
 👋 &nbsp; I'm a front-end and full-stack developer, based in Egypt. <br>
 🤖 &nbsp; I like to explore new technologies and develop software solutions and quick hacks.<br>
-🌱 &nbsp; I'm on track for learning more about Full-stack.<br>
+🌱 &nbsp; I'm on track for learning more about web development using react/next.<br>
 💬 &nbsp; Feel free to contact me for pro bono consulting and volunteering, or just for some interesting discussion.<br>
 ✉️ &nbsp; You can shoot me an email at <a>Abanoub.medhat.seif@gmail.com</a>!
 I'll try to respond as soon as I can.<br>
 <!--📄 &nbsp;Please have a look at my [Résumé](https://www.ibra.com/resume.html) for more details about me.
 I'm open to feedback and suggestions!-->